The rapper turned cat man who is busting stereotypes with his love for felines

 “Like most boys in my neighborhood, I grew up hearing that only girls should have cats and guys should have dogs,” he said.
 “So I knew there was a lot of work to do.”

-Davis, 40, now runs his company TrapKing Humane Cat Solutions from his RV, visiting predominately Black neighborhoods throughout the metro Atlanta area to trap feral felines and educate people about the importance of caring for strays.
+Davis, 40, now runs his company TrapKing Humane Cat Solutions from his RV, visiting predominantly Black neighborhoods throughout the metro Atlanta area to trap feral felines and educate people about the importance of caring for strays.

 “I like to teach kids that the ‘crazy cat lady’ down the street who is feeding all the strays isn’t actually so crazy,” he said.
 “She’s doing what she can to help.
 And anyone can do the same.”